 First, a lot of people think it is the same thing as making a horse ‘yield’ its hindquarters or that every time a horse’s head is taken away from him he should move his quarters in the opposite direction.
 This IS NOT how we use it.
 For the stop is just that – a stop.
 It means that when I have gotten a horse to understand it correctly, I can take his head and he STOPS right there.
 He doesn’t go around and around in circles or move his quarters out.
 Only a horse that is resisting does that.
 So I keep repeating the ‘stop’ lesson until he just ‘stops’ and stands there like his feet are nailed to the ground.

 Older spoiled horses can be pretty tough, especially if they are really stiff and resistant.
-I teach them in a little short shanked curb with a three piece mouthpiece and a running martingale.
+I teach them in a little curb with short, loose shanks.
+I prefer one with a three piece (dog-bone) mouthpiece.
+I also prefer using a running martingale, but it is set long enough to reach the horse's throat.
 I have found that I can use it like a snaffle bit and I don’t have to ‘out-pull’ them with my old arthritic hands.
+I also use this same little mild bit to transition from a snaffle to a curb.
+I just start out with a very loose curb chain and gradually tighten it so the horse learns to gradually accept the leverage of the curb.
 Occasionally, I run into an older horse that is so resistant and gets so mad that I find it counter-productive to argue with it.
-With these older spoiled horses I will sometimes ‘check’ their heads to each side with a side rein that has an elastic link in it.
+With these older, spoiled horses I will sometimes ‘check’ their heads to each side with a side rein that has an elastic link in it.
 I usually check their heads to the back girth on a roping saddle and put them in a round pen for a while.
 I always watch them so they can’t get into trouble.
-Even if they have one really stiff side, I will check them both directions.
+Even if they have one really stiff side, I will check them each direction.
 I do not check them real short.
 I only want enough bend that the horse can 'give' a tiny bit more and get complete relief from the pull.
 Horses learn from 'release' rather than from 'pressure'.

 When I am teaching a horse to give me his head, I will also teach him to yield his hindquarters.
 I want him to know how to do both but I don’t want him to interchange them.
 When I take his head to the right, if he stiffens and resists, I will nudge him in the ribs with my right (inside) leg.
 That will make him yield his hindquarters and in the process, it will help him ‘loosen up’ the resistance in his face and neck.
 If he goes around and around in little circles, I just let him.
 I don’t put either leg on him and just wait him out until he stops on his own.
 Then, I pet his face and give him relief (a loose rein) and let him stand for a few moments.
 If you are consistent and don’t give him relief until he stops moving his feet and stops resisting with his neck and mouth, it won’t take very long for him to do just that.
 If you tighten your leg on the same side, he should yield his quarters and if you bring the outside legs against him, he should make a tight circle.